jkalef/simple_url_maker/README.md

 ## Getting Started
 - install dependencies `bundle install`
 - Create and migrate your db `rake db:create db:migrate`
 - start server `rails s` (will start on 3000.
-Use -p option to specify a different part)
+Use -p option to specify a different port)
 - rails c opens a developer console
 - navigate to `http://localhost:3000` to use